shayaan-k/CICD-Terraform-AWS/README.md

 ### Create Variables file to store values
 Write default values to be used by github actions to deploy the EC2 Instance

+## Github Actions
+### Add secrets
+The secrets that need to be added are:
+1. AWS access key
+2. AWS access key private
+3. AWS Bucket name
+4. AWS SSH Public key
+5. AWS SSH Private key

+### Creating Workflow
+The github action first sets the environment variables as those found in the repository secrets I then start my job which consists of 4 steps:
+1. Setup Terraform.
+There is already a hashicorp action for this so I can just use that.
+2. Run Terraform Init: Tells Terraform to install neccessary plugins to setup server.
+As well as bucket and region config
+3. Run Terraform Plan: This is a rough run of the script.
+It can be used to catch errors ahead of time
+4. Terraform apply.
+Actually applies the changes.
+Is based on the output from plan to ensure it only runs if terraform plan is successful

+pushing this code to remote should automatically trigger the jobs and deploy.